Cork's Aoife to star in 65th anniversary special of Coronation Street tomorrow night

 Also appearing in Monday's Coronation Street special is West Cork actor Aidan O'Callaghan.

-Bitten by the acting bug early, Ms O'Dea started out early, appearing on stage in pantos and Fermoy Musical Society in the Palace Theatre, working with Donal Finn, Killian Collins, Valerie O’Sullivan, and others in the local theatre world.
+Bitten by the acting bug early, Ms O'Dea started out early, appearing on stage in pantos and Fermoy Musical Society in the Palace Theatre, working with Donal Finn, Killian Collins, Valerie O’Leary, and others in the local theatre world.

 She studied at the Guildford School of Acting, and lives now in London, where she gigs as an accomplished harpist.